equinor/everest-tutorials/docs/source/well_order/well_order.rst

    "Dates","2023-01-01","2023-05-02","2023-08-31","2023-12-30","2024-04-29","2024-08-28"
    "Initial order","A1","A2","A3","A4","A5","A6"
-   "Optimal order","A1","A4","A2","A3","A6","A5"
+   "Optimal order","A1","A4","A5","A2","A3","A6"

 In order to understand why the gain in NPV is achieved we can compare production data from the reservoir simulations for initial and optimal strategies.
-We notice that, by drilling producer A4 earlier, we achieved increased oil production in the beginning of the production life-cycle while decreasing in later stage, see :ref:`figure_fopr_wo` and :ref:`figure_fopt_wo`.
-Despite lower total oil production in the optimal solution, the increased oil production earlier in time is beneficial due to objective function being discounted in time.
+We notice that, by drilling producer and injector earlier, we achieved increased oil production in the two time periods in the beginning and also increasing total cumulative oil production at the end of the production life-cycle, see :ref:`figure_fopr_wo` and :ref:`figure_fopt_wo`.

 .. _figure_fopr_wo:
 .. figure:: images/production/wo_FOPR.svg